dougaicoin/whitepaper/README.md

 1. **Privacy-First Approach:** Ensures that no private information is stored on the system, empowering users with full control over their data.
 2. **Distributed Computing:** Utilizes a network of user-contributed resources to perform complex AI computations.
-3. **$DOUG Token:** A utility token that facilitates access to computing power and rewards contributors.
+3. **$DOUGAI Token:** A utility token that facilitates access to computing power and rewards contributors.
 4. **Collaborative Inference and Fine-tuning:** Enables multiple users to work together on large language models over the Internet while maintaining data privacy.
 5. **Staking Mechanism:** Allows token holders to earn rewards by participating in network security and governance.